iiinnniii/bitcoin-csv-generator/README.md

 1a005995d29d7be81fd18dbc9fb9f9599b8c509033b72d573b0c036e52d77cfd
 ```

 If none of your addresses are included in the inputs of a transaction, the input field for that transaction will be set to "Multiple Inputs" or "Input".
+Otherwise, the inputs associated with your addresses will be displayed.

 The output column will only display outputs associated with your addresses.